kaboc/flutter_custom_text/README.md

 An example of the [CustomText.spans] constructor that allows to use a list of `InlineSpan`s instead of plain text.

-This is useful if you already have styled spans and want to decorate them additionally.
+This constructor is useful if you already have styled spans and want to decorate them additionally.

+In this example, the match pattern matches the range containing multiple `InlineSpan`s including a `WidgetSpan`, and the specified styles and gestures are applied to that range.

 ```dart
 CustomText.spans(